cota/dbt-bench/README.md

 * Using the `-j` flag is safe.
 Tests are run sequentially; however, the parent `-j` parameter is used when QEMU is built.

+* Sometimes a build can fail, especially is the tree is not a pristine copy.
+You can fix this manually in the tree; usually `make distclean` and/or `git make -f` will do the trick.
+Note that the latter command can delete valuable files that were never meant to be committed (e.g. scripts).
+For this reason it is best to just clone a fresh QEMU repo to be used with DBT-bench rather than using your development tree.